nemowbray/testAutomation/README.md

-# Introduction

-TDS Challenge project will include testing for a fictional bed and breakfast.

-# Getting Started
+Install NPM

+npm install
+Note: If there are any vulnerabilities you will need to run the following command: npm audit fix

+Install Playwright
-npm i -D @playwright/test playwright-expect npx playwright install
+npm i -D playwright //@playwright/test playwright-expect

 Note: playwright-expect only needs to be installed if you plan to use the module
 Note: If you install playwright after pulling the code into VS Code you will need to restart VS Code in order for VS Code to recognize the playwright install